 - How will the NCUA use the personal identifiable information (PII) of my members?

-The NCUA will not use any credit union’s PII during the loan analysis.
-Additionally, the NCUA will not perform a loan analysis for credit unions that submit loan files with PII data.
+Credit unions should remove all PII from the loan file.
+The NCUA will not perform a loan analysis for credit unions that submit loan files with PII data.
 Credit unions are responsible for removing and discarding all data in the loan file that is not listed in Tables 4 and 5.
-The NCUA will destroy the loan file in accordance with agency policy after the loan analysis is completed.

 - How will the NCUA use the data in the loan file?

 The NCUA will run a series of analyses on the credit union’s loan file.
-The data in the file will be geocoded so the NCUA can determine whether your credit union’s aggregate loan activity in eligible Target Market counties6 satisfy the qualification criteria to use the streamlined certification application.
-For purposes of this joint initiative, the CDFI Fund defines eligible Target Markets as one or more Investment Areas (IA) and/or Low-Income Targeted Populations (LITP).
+The data in the file will be geocoded so the NCUA can determine whether your credit union’s aggregate loan activity in eligible Target Market counties satisfies the qualification criteria to use the streamlined certification application.
+For purposes of this joint initiative, the CDFI Fund defines eligible Target Markets as one or more Investment Areas (IA) and/or Low-Income Targeted Populations (LITP).6

 - How does this loan analysis work?